pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Dependencies.md

 data.
 There's no need to deal with "unimplemented" clients for proving which dependencies are actually used.

-For example, an API client with endpoints for fetching a list of users and for fetching a particular user might define its `previewValue` like so:
+For the `APIClient` example from above, we might define its `previewValue` like so:

 ```swift
 extension APIClient: TestDependencyKey {